francisl/baer-toolkit/README.md

 !!!
 This is a prototype/Work In progress.
 It will change, break things.

-Provides a set a widgets to build javascript application
+Provides a set a layout to build JavaScript application like a native application with containers instead of using noisy grid system

 ## Goals

-- Build UI in a flash
+- Build an application layout expressively
-- No custom css or adding class to elements is required to build the application
-- Themable
-- Optimize for speed and size
-- Aligment, position and parameters inspire by native apps
-- Make it possible to build a UI graphically
+- Less verbose and requires no knowledge of the style framework.
 - Support react and preact

 ## Installation